inmanta/inmanta-core/docs/administrators/upgrading_the_orchestrator.rst

 .. note::
     **Pre-requisite**

-    - Before upgrading the orchestrator to a new major version, an update should be done first.
+    - Before upgrading the orchestrator to a new major version, an update should be done to the latest version of the current major version.
     - Upgrades should be done one major version at a time.
-So if you want to upgrade from major version :code:`X` to major version :code:`X+2`, you should do an upgrade from :code:`X` to :code:`X+1` and then from :code:`X+1` to :code:`X+2`.
+Upgrading from major version :code:`X` to major version :code:`X+2`, should be done by upgrading from :code:`X` to :code:`X+1` and then from :code:`X+1` to :code:`X+2`.

 _________